HaitaoMao/HaitaoMao.github.io/pages/Me.md

 ### Service
 - ICML 2022
-- NeurIPS 2022 (including one workshop)
+- NeurIPS 2022 (additionalone workshop)
 - KDD 2022
 - CIKM 2022
 - WSDM 2023
+- AAAI 2023

 ### Recent Activity
 I am actively particpiating in a **new** AI community: [MLNLP](https://mp.weixin.qq.com/s/IUjQIVCSKexVKuV_jz5SRg).
 I am also a hoster in [AITIME](http://www.aitime.cn/).
 Welcome to my visit my Chinese blog at [Zhihu](https://www.zhihu.com/people/que-yue-3-77) with more than 1700 followers.
 New blogs in English are now moved into this website.